-- Personal safety is the most important consideration of each fieldwork team. - Licensee will make a good faith effort to obtain permission to access private property where needed well in advance of entering the property. - Field crews may make minor variances to the FERC-approved study in the field to accommodate actual field conditions and unforeseen problems.
+- Personal safety is the most important consideration of each fieldwork team. - Licensee will make a good faith effort to obtain permission to access private property where needed well in advance of entering the property.

+- Field crews may make minor variances to the FERC-approved study in the field to accommodate actual field conditions and unforeseen problems.
 When minor variances are made, Licensee's field crew will follow the protocols in the FERC-approved study. - When Licensee becomes aware of major variances to the FERC-approved study, Licensee will issue an e-mail to the Relicensing Contact List describing the variance and reason for the variance.
 Licensee will contact by phone the Forest Service (if the variance is on National Forest System land), USFWS, SWRCB and CDFG to provide an opportunity for input regarding how to address the variance.
 Licensee will issue an e-mail to the Relicensing Contact List advising them of the resolution of the variance.
 Licensee will summarize in the final study report all variances and resolutions. - Licensee's performance of the study does not presume that Licensee is responsible in whole or in part for measures that may arise from the study. - Global Positioning System (GPS) data will be collected using either a Map Grade Trimble GPS (sub-meter data collection accuracy under ideal conditions), a Recreation Grade Garmin GPS unit (3 meter data collection accuracy under ideal conditions), or similar units.
 GPS data will be post-processed and exported from the GPS unit into Geographic Information System (GIS) compatible file format in an appropriate coordinate system using desktop software.
 The resulting GIS file will then be reviewed by both field staff and Licensee's relicensing GIS analyst.
-Metadata will be developed for deliverable GIS data sets. - Licensee's field crews will record incidental observations of aquatic and wildlife species observed during the performance of this study.
+Metadata will be developed for deliverable GIS data sets.
+Upon request, GIS maps will be provided to agencies in a form, such as ESRI Shapefiles, GeoDatabases, or Coverage with appropriate metadata, that is useful for interactive data analysis and interpretation.
+Metadata will be Federal Geographic Data Committee (FGDC) compliant. - Licensee's field crews will record incidental observations of aquatic and wildlife species observed during the performance of this study.
 All incidental observations will be reported in the appropriate Licensee report (e.g., incidental observations of special-status fish recorded during fieldwork for the Special-Status Turtles Western Pond Turtle Study will be reported in Licensee's Stream Fish Populations Study report).
-The purpose of this effort is not to conduct a focus study (no effort in addition the specific field tasks identified for the specific study) or to make all field crews experts in identifying all species, but only to opportunistically gather data during the performance of the study.

-• Field crews will be trained on and provided with materials (e.g. Quat-128 [didecyl dimethyl ammonium chloride], scrub brush, etc.) for decontaminating their boots, waders, and other equipment between study sites.
+The purpose of this effort is not to conduct a focus study (no effort in addition the specific field tasks identified for the specific study) or to make all field crews experts in identifying all species, but only to opportunistically gather data during the performance of the study. - Field crews will be trained on and provided with materials (e.g. Quat-128 [didecyl dimethyl ammonium chloride], scrub brush, etc.) for decontaminating their boots, waders, and other equipment between study sites.
 Major concerns are amphibian chytrid fungus (Batrachochytrium dendrobatidis), and invasive invertebrates (e.g. zebra mussels, Dreissena polymorpha).
 This is of primary importance when moving: 1) between tributaries and mainstem reaches; 2) between basins (e.g. Middle Yuba River, Yuba River and North Yuba River); and 3) between isolated wetlands or ponds and river or stream environments.